canonical/cloud-init/doc/rtd/howto/launch_wsl.rst

 .. note::
-    We are creating user-data that is tied to the instance we just created, but by changing the filename, we can create user data that applies to multiple (or all) WSL instances.
+    We are creating user-data that is tied to the instance we just created, but by changing the filename, we can create user-data that applies to multiple (or all) WSL instances.
 See
     :ref:`WSL Datasource reference page<wsl_user_data_configuration>` for
     more information.